+OBJECTIVE POLICY

-OBJECTIVE POLICY SD1 - Support sustainable development that meets the needs of residents now and in the future.
-SD1 - Sustainable Development
+SD1 - Support sustainable development that SD1 - Sustainable Development

+meets the needs of residents now and in the

+future.

-Sustainable Development remains the overarching theme of national policy and the Core Strategy and it is essential to consider the effects that development will have on the wider economic, social and environmental dimensions (NPPF para.
-7, Core Strategy CS1)
+Sustainable Development remains the overarching theme of national policy and the Local Plan and it is essential to consider the effects that development will have on the wider economic, social and environmental dimensions (NPPF para.
+8, Local Plan Objectives, Para 2.9)

-As explained in the foreword to the NPPF, sustainable means ensuring that better lives for ourselves don't mean worse lives for future generations.
-Sustainable development is about change for the better.
+NPPF Para 7 explains that the principle of sustainable means ensuring that better lives for ourselves does not mean worse lives for future generations.